Skip to content Skip to footer navigation

 Zoned air conditioner energy rating label

 An air conditioner that's good at cooling a home in an average climate zone (see below) might not be the best choice for someone living in a hot zone, for example.
 Likewise, others might be best suited to heating homes in cold zones.
-These zone ratings help you choose the best model for your area and your needs.
+These zoned ratings help you choose the best model for your area and your needs.

 The three climate zones are:

-• hot – northern Australia including Darwin and Brisbane
+• Hot – northern Australia including Darwin and Brisbane

-• average – the middle zone of Australia including Sydney, Adelaide and Perth
+• Average – the middle zone of Australia including Sydney, Adelaide and Perth

-• cold – southern Australia including Melbourne, southern Western Australia, Tasmania, Canberra and eastern state mountain regions, and also New Zealand.
+• Cold – southern Australia including Melbourne, southern Western Australia, Tasmania, Canberra and eastern state mountain regions, and also New Zealand.

 Our air conditioner reviews include the zone star rating labels for each model where available.
-There are still many older models on the market without this data.
+There are still older models on the market without this data.
 We calculate running costs for cold, average and hot zones based on this zoned energy data, for those models that have it.

 Sustainability and air conditioning